-- charges for the program other than any previously unpaid balance of the original tuition, fees, and charges for books for the program; or - (c) the assignment of an appropriate final grade or credit for the courses in the program, but only if the instructor or instructors of the program determine that the student has: - (1) satisfactorily completed at least 90 percent of the required coursework for the program; and - (2) demonstrated sufficient mastery of the program material to receive credit for completing the program. - 9.
+- (c) the assignment of an appropriate final grade or credit for the courses in the program, but only if the instructor or instructors of the program determine that the student has: - (1) satisfactorily completed at least 90 percent of the required coursework for the program; and - (2) demonstrated sufficient mastery of the program material to receive credit for completing the program. - 9.
 The payment of refunds will be totally completed such that the refund instrument has been negotiated or credited into the proper account(s), within 60 days after the effective date of termination.